 We are committed to fair, ethical and responsible business practices as we engage with our employees, clients, vendors and communities around the world.
 We have outlined our expectations and commitments in our Human Rights Statement, guided by the International Labor Organization’s Fundamental Conventions, the United Nations Universal Declaration of Human Rights, and the United Nations Guiding Principles on Business and Human Rights.
 We are also committed to preventing modern slavery and human trafficking in all aspects of our business and vendor supply chain as documented in our Modern Slavery Statement.

 In 2020, Bank of America celebrates 30 years of commitment to engaging with diverse-owned companies.
-Through our Supplier Diversity program, we support the growth of minority, women, veteran, disabled, service-disabled veteran, LGBT+ and other diverse-owned suppliers.
+Through our Supplier Diversity program, we support the growth of minority, women, veteran, disabled, service-disabled veteran, LGBTQ+ and other diverse-owned suppliers.
 Through our continued focus, we spend nearly $2B with diverse businesses every year, which in turn helps communities thrive through business development and job growth.

 Our commitment to supplier diversity initiatives includes:

 - Awarding capacity-building scholarships for executive education and entrepreneurial programs to help diverse business owners take their businesses to the next level

 - Encouraging participation in our Supplier Diversity and Development Mentoring Program – a high-touch mentor program customized for each company to drive optimum developmental impact

 - Delivering training to small and diverse businesses with insights on accessing capital and credit, expanding their businesses and creating local economic impact

 - Supporting non-minority owned businesses use of diverse-owned businesses in their supply chains